 February 7, 2016

-I recently finished reading The Color of Grace by Bethany Haley Williams who leads a ministry providing care to former child soldiers and young girls used as sex slaves in Africa.
+The Color of Grace is an inspiring book written by Bethany Haley Williams who leads a ministry providing care to former child soldiers and young girls used as sex slaves in Africa.
 The stories in the book, although heartbreaking to read were powerful examples of God’s transformation from brokenness to redemption.
-I am humbled and awed by the author’s bravery to do the work in dangerous war-torn regions, yet also encouraged to see God’s unfailing love in each of the stories she shared.
+It is humbling to read of the author’s bravery to do the work in dangerous war-torn regions, yet also encouraging to see God’s unfailing love in each of the stories she shared.

 It is so easy to think as Christians we can’t make any difference unless we uproot our lives and head overseas, yet even Bethany Haley Williams, someone who has done this exact thing says otherwise.
 This is an excerpt of one of her journal entries describing an interaction with Bill, a homeless man she met here in the United States: